Targeted Active Learning for Bayesian Decision-Making: Experiments

-\begin{itemize} \item Random sampling (\texttt{RS}) -- Chooses $(\x_j, d_j)$ uniformly at random from $\mathcal{U}$; \item Expected information gain (\texttt{EIG}) -- Presented in Section 2.3.
-Chooses the $(\x_j, d_j)$ which yields the greatest expected information gain on its associated GP.
-As it turns out, given our assumptions, this boils down to uncertainty sampling (\texttt{US}), i.e., it chooses the $(\x_j, d_j)$ whose posterior predictive distribution $p(y_{d_j}|\x_j, \mathcal{D}_{d_j})$ has the greatest variance, see details in Appendix~\ref{app-C}; \item Decision uncertainty sampling (\texttt{D-US}) -- A baseline that we introduce.
+\begin{itemize} \item Random sampling (\texttt{RS}) -- Chooses $(\x_j, d_j)$ uniformly at random from $\mathcal{U}$; \item Uncertainty sampling (\texttt{US}) -- Chooses the $(\x_j, d_j)$ whose posterior predictive distribution $p(y_{d_j}|\x_j, \mathcal{D}_{d_j})$ has the greatest variance; \item Expected information gain (\texttt{EIG}) -- Presented in Section~\ref{sec-bal}.
+Chooses the $(\x_j, d_j)$ which yields the greatest expected information gain on its associated GP. \item Decision uncertainty sampling (\texttt{D-US}) -- A baseline that we introduce.
 Chooses the $(\x_j, d_j)$ whose optimal decision (i.e., associated to $\x_j$) is the most uncertain, evaluated with the entropy of $\Db(\x_j)$; \item Targeted information (\texttt{T-EIG}) -- A targeted AL baseline introduced by \citet{sundin2018improving}.
-Chooses the $(\x_j, d_j)$ which yields the greatest expected information gain on $p(\ty_{d_j}|\tx, \mathcal{D}_{d_j})$. \end{itemize}
+Chooses the $(\x_j, d_j)$ which yields the greatest expected information gain on $p(\ty_{d_j}|\tx, \mathcal{D}_{d_j})$.
+This criterion is connected to the classical expected error reduction criterion, see details in Appendix~\ref{app-G}. \end{itemize}